Hrishirt/Note-Taker/README.md

     JavaScript for interactive functionality

-    Responsive design with mobile optimization

 Database:

     SQLite (development)

-    Ready for PostgreSQL (production scaling)
+    PostgreSQL (production scaling)

 Deployment:

-    Render (cloud platform)
+    Render

-    Git-based deployment workflow

-🧠 What I Learned

-This project was my introduction to real full-stack development.
-Through building it, I gained hands-on experience with:
-Backend Development
+This project was my first end to end app.
+From a Figma mockup all the way to deployment.

     Web frameworks - Understanding Flask routing, request handling, and templating